raynamharris/IntegrativeProjectWT2015/scripts/01a_beahvior_analysis.md

 Summary statistics comparing Consisten and Conflict behaviors during the T4/C1 training session
 -----------------------------------------------------------------------------------------------

-1. First, I create some "slim" datasets to look at only the trained animals to look for statistically significant differences between consistent and conflict trained on the T4/C1 training session
+1. First, I create some “slim” datasets to look at only the trained animals to look for statistically significant differences between consistent and conflict trained on the T4/C1 training session
 2. Then, I used for loops to run statistical tests for all quantitive